manatlan/htag/docs/runners.md

 **Cons**

- - Setuping the pyscript environnement can be long.
+ - Launching the pyscript environnement can be long.

 ## PyWebView
 Run everything in a [pywebview](https://pywebview.flowrl.com/) instance.
 The ideal solution to provide a "python GUI app".